DistributedWeb/dappdb/ARCHITECTURE.md

 - `key`: the key that is being created or modified. e.g. `/home/sww/dev.md`
 - `value`: the value stored at that key.
-- `seq`: the sequence number of this entry in the owner's hypercore.
+- `seq`: the sequence number of this entry in the owner's ddatabase.
 0 is the first, 1 the second, and so forth.
-- `feed`: the ID of the hypercore writer that wrote this
+- `feed`: the ID of the ddatabase writer that wrote this
 - `path`: a 2-bit hash sequence of the key's components
 - `trie`: a navigation structure used with `path` to find a desired key
 - `clock`: vector clock to determine node insertion causality